pay-rails/pay/README.md

 ##### Plan

-Plan is the plan ID from the payment processor.
+Plan is the plan ID or price ID from the payment processor.
+For example: `plan_xxxxx` or `price_xxxxx`

 ##### Options